10 TIPS ON HOW TO START A BLOG

 Set up an e-mail address that again, aligns with your blog.
 You can use any email provider for this, like Gmail.
-I used a “alliewears@gmail” for years & then decided to take the extra step to look more professional.
-I did a bunch of research & figured out how to set up a “email@example.com” account through my Gmail’s Admin console.
+I used a “alliewears@gmail” for years and then decided to take the extra step to look more professional.
+I did a bunch of research and figured out how to set up a “email@example.com” account through my Gmail’s Admin console.

 #8.
 CREATE CONTENT

 This is the FUN part!
 Ideally, you should be creating content in parallel to completing Steps 1-8.
 The more content you have, the better.
 It’s recommended to launch a blog with 3 months worth of content so that there is something for your reader’s to consume.

 If your blog will be image heavy, consider buying a DSLR or hiring a professional photographer to capture images.
 Many people rely on just their iPhone camera to create content so professional equipment is not required.
 If your blog will be content heavy, plan out your content weeks in advance so you don’t hit writer’s block.